The

 sinners.
 What about Cornelius?
 It says, "He

-to those in need and prayed to God regularly."
-Acts
+generously to those in need and prayed to God regularly."

-God-fearing man, who is respected by all the Jewish people" Acts
+righteous and God-fearing man, who is respected by all the

-bring you a message through which you and all your household
+message through which you and all your household will be saved.'"

-continually.
-If you're as good as Cornelius was, righteous,
+as good as Cornelius was, righteous, God-fearing, praying

-God-fearing, praying regularly, generous, but have yet to hear and
+regularly, generous, but have yet to hear and believe the gospel,

-believe the gospel, you're on your way to eternal damnation.
-Not
+you're on your way to eternal damnation.
+Not that people are

-that people are condemned for attempting to be good.
-Rather God will
+condemned for attempting to be good.
+Rather God will condemn

 Judgement